AndrewH-ML/MazeGrid/README.md

 # MazeGrid
 Application of on-policy first-visit Monte Carlo Control and Q-learning to a modified version of GridWorld.
+In this proble, the agent starts randomly at one of the four corners of the grid, and must find the chest in the middle.
+There are four barriers that force the agent to either one of two paths leading to the most rewarding terminal state in the center.
+Additionally, there are two fixed bombs that act as terminal states and return a large negative reward.
+In total, there are three terminal states.
+Collisions with barriers have no effect.